 Conclusion on our Bluehost Review

 Choosing the right host for your website is a serious business, as a wrong choice can haunt your dreams, hurt your business and put a hole in your pocket.
-In order not to have such uncomfortable things happen to you, it is important to properly research a prospective web host.
+In order to not have such uncomfortable things happen to you, it is important to properly research a prospective web host.
 And we believe that's what we've done.

 In the final analysis, though, would we recommend Bluehost?
 Of course.
 Although they do have some cons, chief of them being no free site migrations, Bluehost is actually one of the top performers in the hosting business.
 The fact that they also offer great prices doesn't hurt either.